G1ANT-Robot/G1ANT.Manual/appendices/special-characters/search-place.md

 ### Example 2

-When there are more elements matching your query, the result is an array (a list).
-More on arrays [here](array-separator.md).
+When there are more elements matching your query, the result is a list.
+More on lists [here](array-separator.md).

 ```G1ANT
 ♥source = ‴Name: John Surname: Smith Name: Alfred Surname: Smith‴